dfki-ric-underactuated-lab/skidy/README.md

 3. directly in *python*
 4. using *URDF*

-For defining a robot the following parameters are required:
+For defining a robot with one of the first three options (YAML, JSON, python) the following parameters are required:

 - 6D joint screw coordinates for any joint
 - 4x4 body reference coordinates for any link